Camp Canadensis: Traditions

-Color War has been a cherished tradition at Camp Canadensis since its establishment in 1941.
+Color War has been a tradition at Camp Canadensis since its establishment in 1941.
 It unfolds over the course of five days, during which the entire camp community divides into two teams, engaging in spirited competition encompassing both athletic and artistic pursuits.
-These two teams are led by individuals holding the esteemed titles of CIT Captains, CIT Lieutenants, Counselor Captains, and CIT leaders.
-To attain these roles, a staff member or Counselor-in-Training must exhibit exceptional dedication and exceptional leadership qualities that extend beyond their core responsibilities during the summer.
+These two teams are led by individuals holding the titles of CIT Captains, CIT Lieutenants, Counselor Captains, and CIT leaders.
+To attain these roles, a staff member or Counselor-in-Training must exhibit dedication and leadership qualities that extend beyond their core responsibilities during the summer.

 Originally, Color War was a unified competition, but in 1966, it was restructured into two distinct events: the Athletic Competition and the Sing Competition.
 Historical records, as indicated by the plaques displayed in the main office, show that Color War was scored as a single event with a single victor until 1965.
 From 1966 to 2006, separate winners were crowned for both the Athletic and Sing Competitions.
 However, beginning in 2007, Color War reverted to its original format, with a single winner determined across all competitions.